 Outlook for cerebral palsy

-Cerebral palsy affects each person differently and it may be very difficult to predict what the outlook will be for you or your child.
+Cerebral palsy affects each person differently and it can be difficult to predict what the outlook will be for you or your child.

 - most children live into adult life and some can live for many decades

-- the condition may limit your child's activities and independence, although many people go on to have full, independent lives
+- the condition may limit your child's activities and independence, although many people go on to lead full, independent lives

 - many children go to a mainstream school, but some may have special educational needs and benefit from attending a special school

-- the original problem with the brain doesn't get worse over time, but the condition can put a lot of strain on the body and cause problems such as painful joints in later life
+- the original problem with the brain does not get worse over time, but the condition can put a lot of strain on the body and cause problems, such as painful joints, in later life

 Speak to your care team about the likely effects of cerebral palsy on you or your child.

 Help and support

 If you or your child have been diagnosed with cerebral palsy, you may find it useful to contact a support group for information and advice.